Nichgon/godot-tbloader-z/Readme.md

 # TrenchBroom Loader for Godot
 - Builded new dll for new features.
 - Fix entity name when import scene.
-- Animated textures are partialy work.
+- Animated textures are partially work.

 # Usage
 Copy addons folder to your godot project and enable plugin in project settings.